-Transient tachypnea of the newborn (TTN) is a breathing disorder due to the accumulation of fluids in the lungs.
+Transient tachypnea of the newborn (TTN) is a breathing disorder which occurs due to the accumulation of fluids in the lungs.
 The condition is also known as wet lungs of newborns, transient RDS, neonatal transient tachypnea, retained fetal lung fluid, and prolonged transition.

 Read this post to know more about the causes, risk factors, signs, symptoms, diagnosis, treatment, and outcomes of the newborn’s transient tachypnea.